XiovV/dokkup/README.md

 # Configuration
 It's possible to use a config file instead of just using command line flags.
-You can configure anything using a `dokkup.yaml` file. `dokkup` will look for this file and load it.
+You can configure anything using a `dokkup.yaml` file. `dokkup` will look for this file and load it (the file needs to be named `dokkup.yaml`, at the moment it's still not possible to use a custom filename).
 Please note however that command line flags have a higher priority, meaning that `dokkup` will ignore the `dokkup.yaml` file if you run `dokkup` with command line flags.
 Example:
 ```yaml
 api_key: '[YOUR_API_KEY]'